-If you’re not using Pinterest in your book marketing efforts, you might want to give it a try — it’s one of the largest social networks, and according to the Pew Research Center, 42% of all online women and 13% of all online men use Pinterest.
-If you’re not familiar with the platform, Pinterest is a virtual pin board where you can pin images from other sites, linking back to the original source.
+If you’re not using Pinterest as a book marketing tactic, you might want to give it a try — it’s one of the largest social networks, and according to the Pew Research Center, 42% of all online women and 15% of all online men use Pinterest.
+If you’re not familiar with the platform, Pinterest is a virtual pinboard where you can pin images from other sites, linking back to the original source.
 Other users can re-pin those same images to their boards.

 Jody Hedlund – Christian Fiction & Historical Romance

 Jody created a board for each of her books, which provide visualizations of various scenes and characters.

 Lucinda’s novel-specific boards include a wealth of information about the time period, from jewelry and items characters used to paintings and maps depicting the settings.
 Each pin has a detailed description of how the image relates to the book.

 For her historical fiction novel The Last Train to London, Meg collected historical photographs, postcards, and cityscapes to inspire her writing.